 Commercial Property Standard Enquiries - the truth, the whole truth and nothing but the truth

 If you have bought, sold or rented commercial property, then you may have heard your legal adviser refer to Commercial Property Standard Enquiries, or more commonly known CPSE.
-While the name may refer to them as ‘standard’, if you are a seller or a landlord, you may feel that you are actually facing a list of complex questions and legal jargon.
-In this situation, it is not uncommon for a seller or landlord to put ‘N/A’ alongside any questions they are not sure of.
-Jenny Colvin, Chartered Legal Executive and Associate in our Commercial Property team, explains here why you should resist this temptation, explaining the importance of CPSE in a commercial property transaction, and advising how you can avoid a costly misrepresentation claim against you.
+Whilst “standard” the questions are complex and full of legal jargon.
+Faced with them, it is not uncommon for a seller or landlord to put ‘N/A’ in response to any questions that they do not fully understand.
+This temptation should be resisted or it could result in a costly misrepresentation claim.

 CPSE misrepresentation claims

-CPSE reports are there to assist the tenant or buyer of a commercial property in understanding the premises inside and out, and they therefore are entitled to rely on the information given in the replies; any misleading information you give as the landlord or seller could lead to a misrepresentation claim against you.
+CPSE reports are there to assist the tenant or buyer of a commercial property to understand the premises inside and out, and they therefore are entitled to rely on the information given in the replies; any misleading information given by the landlord or seller could lead to a misrepresentation claim.

-The recent Court of Appeal case, First Tower Trustees Ltd. & Another vs. CDS (Superstores International) Ltd is a reminder to commercial property landlords and sellers of the importance of completing these enquiries to the best of your knowledge, and being accurate in your responses.
+The recent Court of Appeal case, First Tower Trustees Ltd. & Another vs. CDS (Superstores International) Ltd is a reminder to commercial property landlords and sellers of the importance of completing these enquiries to the best of their knowledge, and being accurate in their responses.

-In this case, the landlord confirmed in replies to CPSE 1 enquiries that they were not aware of any environmental issues associated with the property, in this case a warehouse.
-The property did however contain large quantities of asbestos; a fact the landlord was aware of.
-The tenant completed the lease but subsequently discovered that the property was not in any way suitable for occupation due to the levels and condition of the asbestos.
+In this case, the landlord stated in replies to CPSE 1 enquiries that it was not aware of any environmental issues associated with the property, in this case a warehouse.
+The property did however contain large quantities of asbestos; a fact of which the landlord was aware.
+The tenant completed the lease and subsequently discovered that the property was not in any way suitable for occupation due to the levels and condition of the asbestos.
 As a result, the tenant had to take another lease of a separate property whilst the asbestos issue was sorted out at great expense.
 The tenant, unsurprisingly, sued the landlord for misrepresentation and won.

-The landlord attempted to argue that a clause in the lease confirming that the tenant could not rely on any representations given by the landlord before entering into the lease prevailed, but the court was not impressed by this argument.
-They made it clear that in giving the replies to CPSE, the tenant was entitled to rely on them, and that an unscrupulous, or indeed careless, landlord could not hide behind standard lease clauses to get out of the replies given.
+The landlord argued that a clause in the lease stating that the tenant could not rely on any representations made by the landlord before the lease was signed, prevailed, but the court was not impressed by this argument.
+They made it clear that the tenant was entitled to rely on the replies to CPSE, and that an unscrupulous, or even careless, landlord could not hide behind standard lease clauses to get out of responsibility for the replies given.

 Landlord and seller CPSE responsibilities

-It is worth remembering that as a landlord or seller, you are not obliged to give replies at all to CPSE, although providing detailed answers can assist with the progress of your tenancy agreement or sale.
-If you do give replies, take your time over the questions, complete them properly, in full and to the best of your knowledge.
+It is worth remembering that landlords and sellers, are not obliged to give replies to CPSE, although providing detailed answers can assist with the progress of the tenancy agreement or sale.
+If replying, , they should take time over the questions and answer them properly, in full and to the best of their knowledge.

-- It is perfectly acceptable to caveat your responses, i.e. “not as far as the seller is aware” rather than an outright “no”, or “the landlord does not occupy the premises and does not know”.
+- It is perfectly acceptable to caveat responses, “not as far as the seller is aware” or “the landlord does not occupy the premises and does not know” rather than an outright “no”.

-- It is acceptable to say you don’t know if you genuinely don’t know.
-If it comes out later that you did know, or should have known, then you will fall foul of the law.
+- It is acceptable to say “don’t know” if that is true.
+If it comes out later that it was known, or should have been known, then the landlord/seller could be at risk.